Row Ontario Announces 2019 Award Winners

 30-35 Male Winner – Javier Cappella (Muskoka Rowing Club)

 36-40 Male Winner – Aubrey Oldham (Leander Boat Club)

 41-45 Female Winner – Jane Thornton (UWO Boat Club)

 51-55 Female Winner – Nancy Love (St. Catharines Rowing Club)

 56-60 Male Winner – James Madronich (South Niagara Rowing Club)

 61-65 Male Winner – Chris Blackwood (St. Catharines Rowing Club)

-Overall Trillium Cup Winners – Jane Thornton & Aubrey Oldham
+Overall Trillium Chase Winners – Jane Thornton & Aubrey Oldham